felixqueisler/Obsidian-FileLink-Styling/README.md

 # Obsidian-FileLink-Styling
-Improves the way linked files are displayed in Obsidian (reading mode), making them beautifully distinct from notes.
+Improves the way linked files are displayed in Obsidian (reading view), making them beautifully distinct from notes.

 ## Features
 * Beautiful simple button-style links for files